mmoses1127/VoidCrosser/README.md

 ### Pythagorean theorem and arctan 2 functions, as well as cunning usages of scalars and offsets, allow for both collision detection and object grabbability that do not interfere with each other

+Collision detection was needed for all objects in the game.
+Firstly, I added a scalar of .9 to my collision detection boolean function to allow objects to slightly penetrate into each other before 'colliding'.
+On the other hand, I added a buffer to the function that determines when a player can grab hold of an object.
+These were conscious design decisions which allow a player to grab onto an object before she collides and thus bounces away.

+### moving_object.js

 ```
 isCollidedWith = function(otherObject) {
     let sumRadii = this.radius + otherObject.radius;